 Regardless of the event or issue, you want to know you can count on continued service.
 Your goal is to have zero downtime.

-A cloud-native recovery solution for service continuity lets you duplicate all your services in the cloud, instantly.
-You only activate them as needed.
-It’s cost-effective, scalable and resilient.
-With a provider like Harmonic, that would give you five-9 availability, 24/7 secure and remote DevOps, worldwide.
+With a provider like Harmonic, that would give you five-9 availability, 24/7 secure and remote devops, worldwide.
 Harmonic provides solutions for whatever service continuity model you decide is right for your business.
 As the pioneer of cloud-based recovery solutions, we know how to ensure service continuity in times of need.
 Do you want to learn more about service continuity and video recovery solutions?
 Contact us to secure your video streaming services today.